Studioname/pomodoro-start/README.md

 which would occur if the 'start' button was pressed while the timer was already running.
 The bug was that i'd get a new countdown for each time the start button was pressed - this was dealt with rather handily by just adding a flag as to whether the timer was running, which reset when the 'reset' button was pushed.
 At first I thought I'd simply run the reset function before starting the timer, but that threw up a whole host of errors so just stuck with the simple solution.
-I had heard before that multiply works on strings in Python, so to avoid using a for loop to determine how many check marks I needed, along with the requisite vertex calculations
+I had heard before that multiply works on strings in Python, so to avoid using a for loop to determine how many check marks I needed, along with the requisite vertex calculations, I just set the string to multiply itself by a counter:

     counter = 0
-      label = Label(text = check_mark, xpos = 400 + (20 * checkmarks -1),...)

-I just set the string to multiply itself by a counter:

-    counter = 0
     label = Label(text = check_mark * counter, xpos = 400,...)

-Which kind of felt like cheating but was a lot simpler in the long run =)
+Which kind of felt like cheating but was simple and effective!